lkorinek/mlops-project/reports/README.md

 >
 > Answer:

 We used Typer, a Python library for building command-line interfaces, to manage and configure the data processing part of the project.
-Typer made it easy to set up and run experiments by allowing us to specify parameters directly from the command line.
-For example, the script src/mlops_project/data.py can be run in the terminal by specifying the input data directory and the output directory for the processed data. python data.py raw_dir processed_dir --percentage 0.8
-For the training part of the project, we used Hydra along with a configuration file to manage parameters like learning rate, weight decay, batch size, and the number of epochs.
-This setup helped streamline the process, ensuring the project was well-organized, reproducible, and easy to work with.
+For example, the script src/mlops_project/data.py can be run in the terminal by specifying the input data directory and the output directory for the processed data. python data.py raw_dir processed_dir --percentage 0.8 For the training part of the project, we used Hydra along with a configuration file to manage parameters like learning rate, weight decay, batch size, and the number of epochs.
+To run a new experiment a new config can be made in configs/train_config/experiment/.

 ### Question 13